front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 ### Define the schema

-Front-Commerce contains all the tooling to allow you to describe your schema using the expressive
+Front-Commerce lets you describe your schema using the expressive
 [GraphQL Schema Definition Language (SDL)](https://graphql.org/learn/schema/#type-language).